ahmadharori/rizq/memory-bank/activeContext.md

 - Logout clears token and redirects to login
 - User information displayed correctly on dashboard

-**Next Milestone**: Docker Compose configuration + Database schema for recipients, couriers, assignments
+**Next Milestone**: Database schema creation for recipients, couriers, assignments + PostGIS setup

+**Development Strategy**:
+- Phase 1-5: Local development with environment-based configuration
+- Phase 6: Containerization and deployment
+- All code is container-ready (no hardcoded values, environment-based config)